exonum/exonum-doc/src/architecture/consensus.md

 ## Assumptions

 The Exonum consensus algorithm assumes that the consensus participants can be identified.
-Thus, the algorithm fits for permissioned blockchains, which Exonum is oriented towards, rather than permissionless ones.
+Thus, the algorithm fits permissioned blockchains, which Exonum is oriented towards, rather than permissionless ones.

 Not all the nodes in the blockchain network may be actively involved in